starlingx/test/doc/source/manual_tests/distributed_cloud/index.rst

 - dcorch-neutron-api-proxy done (kill once and swact.
 Tried later and saw kill once and process cannot recover - eventually we will swact CGTS-9742)
 - dcorch-cinder-api-proxy done (similar behaviour to dcmanager-manager)
-- drbd-patch-vault NOT SURE HOW TO KILL (tried systemctl and service but there is no process)
+- drbd-dc-vault NOT SURE HOW TO KILL (tried systemctl and service but there is no process)
-- patch-vault-fs NOT SURE HOW TO KILL (tried systemctl and service but there is no process)
+- dc-vault-fs NOT SURE HOW TO KILL (tried systemctl and service but there is no process)
 - dcorch-patch-api-proxy (done, kill once and saw swact, later multiple kills and no swact, later two kills and a swact - inconsistent behaviour)